When is the Bloomsburg Fair kicking off?

 According to the fair’s website, Friday, September 22 is “Preview Day.”
 On this day the fair gates open at 2:00 p.m. and close at 9:00 p.m.
 The admission price for “Preview Day” is $3.00 for anyone over the age of 12.
 Anyone aged 12 and under will be permitted to enter for free, but remember some buildings and vendors will be closed until the next day.

-The price of admission does not include parking nor does it include a ride pass for the day.
-Parking tickets will cost the driver $5 and ride tickets can be purchased online for $20.
+The price of admission does not include parking nor does it have a ride pass for the day.
+Parking tickets will cost the driver $5 and pre-sale ride passes can be purchased online for $20.

 After “Preview Day,” starting Saturday, September 23 until Saturday, September 30 the fair gates open at 7:00 a.m. and stay open all day, depending on the weather.